Featured image of post Flexible Schedule? Here's How to Find the Cheapest Flights with Google Flights

 How to Set Up Price Tracking

 The core of this feature is email notifications.
-Google will automatically send you an email when the price of your desired flight drops.
+Google automatically emails you when the price of your desired flight drops.

 1. Search your desired route (e.g., Seoul → Okinawa)